Almo96/Paramutations_TEs/Simulation/2022_08_29_Simulation_3_clusters.md

 ## Conclusions

-Paramutations dramatically diminish the influence of piRNA clusters.

-The increase of piRNA clusters reduce the number of paramutations.
+Paramutations increase dramatically diminish the number of insertions in piRNA clusters.here is a sort of competition between paramutations and piRNA clusters, when a certain level of piRNAs is reached the invasion is stopped., wether they originate mostly from clusters or paramutated loci turned into piRNA producing loci.he increase of piRNA clusters size reduce the number of paramutations and vice versa.